totaltube/frontend/docs/Types.md

 * `Native` string - native language name like English, Deutsch, Italiano
 * `Direction` string - language direction: "ltr" (left to right) or "rtl" (right to left)
 * `Country` string - country code associated with language like us, de, it

-### CountryGroup
-The type has the following fields:
-* `Id` integer - country group id
-* `Name` string - name of country group
-* `Countries` array of strings - array of country codes included in this group
-* `Ignore` boolean - if true, script must ignore clicks from this group